Phillip E. Johnson

-Phillip E. Johnson (June 18, 1940 – November 2, 2019) was an American legal scholar who was the Jefferson E. Peyser Professor of Law at the University of California, Berkeley.
-He was an opponent of evolutionary science, co-founder of the Discovery Institute's Center for Science and Culture (CSC), and one of the co-founders of the intelligent design movement, along with William Dembski and Michael Behe.
+Phillip E. Johnson (June 18, 1940 – November 2, 2019) was an American legal scholar and authority on criminal law who was the Jefferson E. Peyser Professor of Law at the University of California, Berkeley.
+He co-founded the Center for Science and Culture (CSC) at the Discovery Institute and was one of the leaders of the intelligent design movement, along with William Dembski and Michael Behe.
 Johnson described himself as "in a sense the father of the intelligent design movement".

 Johnson was an opponent of "fully naturalistic evolution, involving chance mechanisms and natural selection".
 Johnson argued that scientists accepted the theory of evolution "before it was rigorously tested, and thereafter used all their authority to convince the public that naturalistic processes are sufficient to produce a human from a bacterium, and a bacterium from a mix of chemicals."
-The scientific community considered Johnson's defense of intelligent design to be pseudoscientific.

-Biography

 Early life and education

 Johnson was born in Aurora, Illinois, on June 18, 1940.
+He graduated from West Aurora High School in 1958.
+During high school, he was accepted to attend Harvard University while still a junior, and enrolled at Harvard at age 16.
+He graduated from Harvard College with a Bachelor of Arts in English literature in 1961 and became a teacher in rural Kenya afterwards.
+Johnson then studied law at the University of Chicago and graduated first in his class from the University of Chicago Law School with a Juris Doctor (J.D.) in 1965.
+As a law student, Johnson was an editor of the University of Chicago Law Review.
+Throughout college, he was agnostic.

-He received a Bachelor of Arts (B.A.) degree in English literature from Harvard University in 1961, then studied law at the University of Chicago, where he graduated at the top of his class with a J.D. degree in 1965.
-He served as a law clerk for Chief Justice Roger J. Traynor of the California Supreme Court from 1965–1966, then clerked for Chief Justice Earl Warren at the Supreme Court of the United States from 1966–1967.
-In January 1966, Johnson became a member of the State Bar of California.
+After law school, Johnson served as a law clerk for Chief Justice Roger J. Traynor at the California Supreme Court from 1965 to 1966, then clerked for Chief Justice Earl Warren at the Supreme Court of the United States from 1966 to 1967.
+He was admitted to the State Bar of California on January 11, 1966.

-Career
+Academic career

-From 1967 to 2000, Johnson was an active professor of law at the University of California, Berkeley, School of Law and retained the title of professor emeritus at the time of his death.
+Upon finishing his clerkship at the U.S. Supreme Court, Johnson was offered a professorship at Yale Law School, but declined.
+Instead, he joined the faculty at the University of California, Berkeley, School of Law, as he recalled the professors there as "more like me—public school types".
+From 1967 to 2000, Johnson was an active professor of law at the UC Berkeley School of Law and retained the title of professor emeritus at the time of his death.
 Johnson served as deputy district attorney and held visiting professorships at Emory University and at University College London.